MMZK1526/mmzk-bsparser/EXAMPLES.md

 jLit = choice [JTrue <$ L.string "true", JFalse <$ L.string "false", JNull <$ L.string "null"]
 ```

 This parser has the correct behaviour, may produce less informative error messages.
 For example, if the input is "true666", it will throw an error at the first '6' instead of treating the entire string as a whole.
-Therefore, an improvement would be to parse for a string of identifier (letters or digits, but not starting with a digit).
+Therefore, an improvement would be to parse for a string of identifier (letters or digits, but not starting with a digit), then check if it is one of "true", "false", or "null".

 ```Haskell
 -- | Parse "true", "false", and "null".